CueMeet/CueFlies/docs/docs/index.md

 # Introduction

-Welcome to CueCal, an intelligent meeting management and calendar system designed to streamline your meeting workflow and enhance collaboration through automated note-taking and transcription.
+Welcome to CueFlies, an intelligent meeting management and calendar system designed to streamline your meeting workflow and enhance collaboration through automated note-taking and transcription.

-## What is CueCal?
+## What is CueFlies?

-CueCal is a modern, AI-powered meeting management platform that helps individuals and teams manage their meetings more effectively.
+CueFlies is a modern, AI-powered meeting management platform that helps individuals and teams manage their meetings more effectively.
 It integrates with popular meeting platforms and provides automated meeting assistance, transcription, and insights.
-Built with a focus on user experience and productivity, CueCal offers:
+Built with a focus on user experience and productivity, CueFlies offers:

 - Automated meeting management
 - Real-time meeting transcription